 Close

-• The FTAA requires that applicants consult with Council during both the substantive and referral application process.
+• The FTAA requires that applicants consult with Council during both the referral and substantive application process.
 Under the legislation Council is able to recover all fair and reasonable costs of its consultation with applicants, (including that of any consultants used to assist).

 To instigate consultation with Council, applicants must submit a consultation application form and associated consultation document (downloadable on our website) via Council’s online portal, along with the following: